top of page

 THE STORY SO FAR

-Hi there.
-I'm Sara, and I'm a director, teacher, and writer-about-theater, originally from the Blue Ridge foothills outside of Charlottesville, Virginia.
-I love big plays — expansive, wild-hearted stories with a sense of humor, a regard for the vast unknown, and a visceral, intrinsic need to be expressed on a stage and nowhere else.
-I also love bicycles, E. M. Forster, Russian lit and Victorian novels, vegetarian cooking, overalls, and ridiculous British television.
-I live with my beloved partner, Beau, a writer of heartbreakingly beautiful fiction, and our cat friends, Masha and Danny.
+I love big plays — expansive, wild-hearted stories with vibrant visual landscapes, a sense of humor, a regard for the vast unknown, and a visceral, intrinsic need to be expressed on a stage and nowhere elseIn both the rehearsal room and the classroom, I strive for an ensemble ethos, characterized by generosity, rigor, courage, and a spirit of joy, collaboration, and play.
+I also love bicycles (in the first fall of the pandemic, my partner and I rode across the country), E. M. Forster, Russian and Victorian lit, vegetarian cooking, coveralls, and ridiculous British television.
+I live with my beloved partner, Beau, a writer and enthusiastic amateur mycologist, our daughter Revel, and our cat friends, Masha and Danny.

 bottom of page